AG7GN/images/README.md

 Probably.
 WATCH THIS SPACE.
 I will post bug information and workarounds here.

+### Fe-Pi Sound Card

+&#x1F6D1;   __**IMPORTANT**__:  As of late January, 2020, a bug in the Linux kernel used in the production release of Raspbian causes the Fe-Pi sound card not to work.
+You can use this Hampi image as is, but after you install it, please DO NOT udpate the Raspbian OS until this bug is fixed.
+I'll update the documentation here when it's OK to update Raspbian.

 ### Fldigi Alert Sounds

-The released version of Fldigi (4.1.08 as of 12/14/2019) has a bug that causes it to crash if any of the __Test__ buttons are clicked or if any alert sounds are enabled in the __Configure > Sound Card > Alerts tab__ and then triggered.
+Fldigi versions 4.1.08 and earlier have a bug that causes it to crash if any of the __Test__ buttons are clicked or if any alert sounds are enabled in the __Configure > Sound Card > Alerts tab__ and then triggered.
 The bug is related to Hampi's using PulseAudio for the radio sound interface and seems to be limited to Raspberry Pi computers.
-This has been fixed in the alpha (test) versions of Fldigi and the next official release of Fldigi will also contain the fix.
+This has been fixed in version 4.1.09.

 ## Annoyances